Quran: Criticism

+Common criticisms of the Quran concern its questionable origins, imperfect textual and oral transmission, imperfect preservation, pre-existing sources that the Quran relies upon, internal inconsistency, and ethical teachings.

+No critical text of the Quran, based on manuscript analysis, has ever been made and this is considered problematic since all other ancient and even sacred literature have been studied for accuracy.
+Textual critics state that based on the diversity found in the manuscript evidence, the editing after Muhammad's death, early purges of variants, early standardization attempts (e.g. 653–705 AD and 936 AD), along with other factors leads to the view that there "never was one original text of the Qur’ān."
+Scholars argue that the earliest Muslims had a confusing understanding of Muhammad's message and that the emergence of multiple conflicting traditions exhibit many attempts to make sense of the chaos of composition, including examples of dependence on Christian and Jewish texts.

+The Quran's oral formation and written transmission, before and after Muhammad, has been questioned on the grounds of variants in manuscripts, the existence of numerous early contradictory narratives of how the Quran was composed, and early sources themselves discussing actual variants from even the followers of Muhammad.
+Sunni and Shia sects of Islam have competing and contradictory narratives of origins of the Quran which cannot be reconciled.
+Early sources by non-Muslims indicate that there was no Quran at the time of Muhammad since early Christian and Jewish sources on Islam show no awareness of a unique Muslim scripture during Muhammad's lifetime.

 Regarding the claim of divine origin, critics refer to pre-existing sources, not only taken from the Bible, supposed to be older revelations of God, but also from heretic, Apocryphic and talmudic sources, such as the Syriac Infancy Gospel and Gospel of James.
 The Quran acknowledges that accusations of borrowing popular ancient fables were being made against Muhammad.

 Relationship with other literature

 Some non-Muslim groups such as the Baháʼí Faith and Druze view the Quran as holy.
 In the Baháʼí Faith, the Quran is accepted as authentic revelation from God along with the revelations of the other world religions, Islam being viewed as a stage within the divine process of progressive revelation.
 Bahá'u'lláh, the Prophet-Founder of the Baháʼí Faith, wrote about the Quran.
 Unitarian Universalists may also seek inspiration from the Quran.
 It has been suggested that the Quran has some narrative similarities to the Diatessaron, Protoevangelium of James, Infancy Gospel of Thomas, Gospel of Pseudo-Matthew and the Arabic Infancy Gospel.
 One scholar has suggested that the Diatessaron, as a gospel harmony, may have led to the conception that the Christian Gospel is one text.